-Exports of fresh cheeses to the Far East increased slightly in connection with exports of mozzarella to South Korea.
-However, sales to this country in 2019 are still below 2017 levels, as the Koreans have an alternative US mozzarella market where the price level is often more favorable to them.
+Mozzarella exports to South Korea increased slightly compared to 2019.
+However, sales to this country will remain low in 2020 as well, as Koreans have an alternative U.S. mozzarella market where the price level is often more favorable to them.
+Also, exports of hard cheese to Mexico and South America increased slightly over the year.